 How does Self-defense Work?

-On Wednesday, September 16, attorneys for a man who is accused of stabbing university students argued that he acted in self-defense.
+On Wednesday, September 16, lawyers for a man who is accused of stabbing university students argued that he acted in self-defense.
 Earlier in September, Randolph Graham is alleged to have stabbed Elkino Watson, a football player for the University of South Florida, and Desmond Horne, a student at the University of South Florida.
 Mr. Watson died from his wounds.

 Prosecutors allege that Mr. Graham, Mr. Watson, and Mr. Horne were at the Orpheom nightclub in Ybor City, Florida when Mr. Graham started a fight and confronted Mr. Watson as he attempted to leave the club.
-Mr. Graham’s attorney has argued that Mr. Watson was the aggressor and charged at Mr. Graham with a raised hand, and that the incident was, therefore, a “clear case of self-defense.”
+Mr. Graham’s lawyer has argued that Mr. Watson was the aggressor and charged at Mr. Graham with a raised hand, and that the incident was, therefore, a “clear case of self-defense.”

 Mr. Graham’s case has not yet gone to trial, so he has not yet made a formal argument as to his justification for his actions under the doctrine of self-defense.
 Self-defense is an affirmative defense, meaning that the defendant claims that additional facts or circumstances provide justification for the defendant’s illegal action and, therefore, should limit or excuse the defendant from criminal culpability or sentencing.
 Self-defense is likely the best known and recognized affirmative defense available during criminal trial.